kafeg/dockerpi-toolchain/README.md

 - `cd ~; git clone https://github.com/kafeg/dockerpi-toolchain.git; cd dockerpi-toolchain; chmod a+x ./*.sh`
 - `nano dockerpi-common.sh` - optional, adjust configuration before build, for e.g. packages list or output pathes
 - `sudo ./dockerpi-run-all.sh` - build everything
-- `sudo ./dockerpi-clean.sh` - clean up everything
+- `sudo ./dockerpi-clean.sh` - clean up everything (optional)

 ### Configuration

-Please check dockerpi-common.sh to adjust default configuration before call `sudo ./dockerpi-run-all.sh`.
+Please check `dockerpi-common.sh` to adjust default configuration before call `sudo ./dockerpi-run-all.sh`.

-By default PACKAGES_LIST contains everything required to cross-compile `vcpkg -> qt5-base` port
+Here a list of values which you can change:
+- RASPBERRY_VERSION - accepts values `1`, `2`, `3` and affects to `dockerpi`.
+Only `1` option tested.
+Affects to result binaries `arm` or `armv7`.
+- PACKAGES_LIST - list of packages to be instalkkled in the custom `rootfs`.
+By default there a package dependencies to build vcpkg `qt5-base` port.
+- TOOLCHAIN_PATH, ROOTFS_PATH, MOUNT_PATH - output and work pathes.
+Better to keep unchanged.
+- ZIP_URL, ZIP_SHA256 - source filesystem image to change and customize.

 ### How to use in CI